SamerAlkhodary/go-kit-code-generator/readme.md

 9. Caching layer using redis can be generated to cash all Get requests for a specified amount of time

 ## Future features:
-tests will be added to the generated code
+The option to create and run the service in a Docker container will be added.

 ## Example of a .yaml file: